About the Nine Lives Foundation

 Nine Lives Foundation provides low cost spay, neuter and vaccinations services for cats and kittens in our community, both privately owned and stray or feral cats to help reduce the number of unwanted kittens born annually in the Bay Area.
 We encourage the work of those responsible citizens who actively trap, neuter and return homeless feral cats living outside to managed feral colonies.
 Spaying and neutering homeless and/or feral cats is the only way to stabilize the popluation and reduce the senseless euthanasia of tens thousands of kittens every year.
 Reduced fees are offered to private citizens and rescue groups who bring in stray and feral trapped cats or kittens for surgery and vaccinations.
 All stray and feral cats must arrive in humane traps.

-Our no kill shelter is open to the public seven days a week.
+Our no kill shelter/Adoption Center is open to the public.
 Our goal is the place our cats and kittens in safe, permanent homes and living situations depending on age, temperament and health status.
 We welcome adoptions of indoor only, indoor-outdoor, barn, business and winery cats.
 Our adoption counselors will work hard to help select the appropriate cats or kittens for each unique situation.
 If at any time, cats or kittens adopted from Nine Lives can no longer remain in their current living situation, they may be returned to our no kill shelter.

 Nine Lives Foundation never uses euthanasia on a cat or kitten, except for humane reasons such as pain or suffering or when a cat has severe medical problems with a poor or grave prognosis.

 We apologize that we do not routinely accept surrenders of privately owned cats into our facility due to the astounding number of cats and kittens in immediate danger of euthanasia in local shelters.
 Priority is given to those cats or kittens that are at-risk of death or injury or those that are homeless or abandoned.